Canal Restoration at Llanthony Lock

-The connection to 2,500 miles of navigable waterways is one the most fundamental points in the Canal’s restoration.
-In 2008 an answer was found to that question by the purchase of Llanthony Lock which gave us our entry to the national network, and even part of the River Severn itself......
+The connection to 2,500 miles of navigable waterways is one of the most fundamental points in the Canal’s restoration.
+In 2008 an answer was found to that question by the purchase of Llanthony Lock which gave us a potential entry to the national network, and even part of the River Severn itself……

 A national review by British Waterways led to their decision early in 2007 to dispose of Llanthony as a non-operational asset.
 This consisted of a pair of cottages, the lock, and surrounding land.
 Acquiring the whole site ensures the Trust has the land needed for modern day requirements for safe operation and entry to the lock, as well as an income stream to make this key operational asset self financing in the long term.

 In June 2008 the Trust received the very welcome news of a legacy, so what might have been an investment with borrowed money, funded by the income from the cottages, became a sound investment for the Trust, whilst securing this crucial operational asset.

 Llanthony will give the Canal, and the Canal Trust, a real presence in the City, a considerable PR asset of the future.
 The site is just to the edge of the huge Gloucester Quays redevelopment and to the corner of Gloucester Docks, with a new direct off road cycle link from here to Over, and the new south west bypass.

 When the Canal Trust bought Llanthony Lock and cottages the whole area was very overgrown.
 The volunteers put together a programme of work to tidy the site up over the next couple of years and to use it as a shop window for the Trust within the City of Gloucester in the future.
 Over the coming months exploratory surveys were carried out and from these, developing specific work programmes which would not only stop the site from deteriorating any further but would start the long haul in realising its full potential.